Kopriva Faculty Lectureship Application

-The deadline for application is Friday, April 26, 2019.
-The recipient of the lectureship will be announced at the beginning of each academic year.
+The deadline for application is TBA.
+The recipient of the lectureship is typically announced at the beginning of each academic year.

-The following materials should be forwarded to Kate Cowart, Office of the Dean, College of Letters and Science, 2-205 Wilson Hall or sent via email to CLSAwards@montana.edu.
+Forward the following materials to Elizabeth Lee, Office of the Dean, College of Letters and Science, 2-205 Wilson Hall, or send them via email to [email protected].

 - CV of nominee